-In their second year, COM students choose a concentration in either Documentary Production, Television and Video Production, Audio Production, Visual Effects and Digital Filmmaking, or Public Relations Writing and Television News.
-In their two years, students will also complete at least eight of the SUNY General Education courses so that they will transfer as juniors.
+In their second year, COM students choose a concentration in either: Television and Video Production, Audio Production, Visual Effects and Digital Filmmaking, or PR Writing and Social Media.

-The COM program prepares students for careers in audio and video production, film production, public relations media, advertising, and broadcast journalism.
+The COM Program prepares students for careers in audio and video production, film production, public relations media, and broadcast journalism.
 The entertainment industry is the second largest industry in the United States.
 It is second only to the defense industry, and it is constantly growing as global film markets open.

 Forty years ago there were three television networks and public television, now there are hundreds of channels, and nearly every channel offers some original programming.
-From shows about extreme makeovers to documentaries about the Iraq War, there are opportunities for COM graduates who are trained in gathering, creating and manipulating media images, and who understand the power of visual storytelling.
+From shows about extreme makeovers to documentaries about the Iraq War, there are opportunities for COM graduates who are trained in gathering, creating and manipulating media images and who understand the power of visual storytelling.